-Before becoming a counsellor, I worked to improve information and support for victims of crime, witnesses to crime and families bereaved by murder or road crashes.
+Before becoming a counsellor, I was a civil servant for 26 years.
+During that time, I worked to improve information and support for victims of crime, witnesses & bereaved families; and unpaid family carers.
 And I was a personnel manager.

 I want to be as good a counsellor as I can be for my clients, so I'm committed to continuous training and learning.
-I have just completed training in inner relationship focusing, an approach which helps get in touch with the emotions and experiences we hold in our bodies.
-Other events I've attended and participated in recently have been about:-
+Some events I've attended and participated in recently have been about:-

 I also receive regular supervision to ensure that I work as ethically and effectively as possible.